 Absorption of fats takes place through :

-Lymph are the extracellular fluid that constitute the lymphatic system in the human body.
-Absorption of fats takes place through lymphatic ducts as fats cannot be carried through narrow capillaries.
+Lymph are the extracellular fluids that constitute the lymphatic system in the human body.
+Absorption of fats takes place through lymphatic ducts.
+As fats cannot be carried through narrow capillaries.

 Read the following statements about CCK :